Video Link: https://vimeo.com/243392246

 Our cells are surrounded by a phospholipid layer which allows the cell to control what enters the cell and what is allowed to leave the cell.
 Yes, cholesterol is not always unwanted in the body – the liver itself produces and removes this substance from the bloodstream.

 Of course, there is a bad side to every good thing, especially if they are taken in at high levels.
 This is where the bad cholesterol comes in.

 The liver is responsible for getting rid of the bad cholesterol that is present in the bloodstream, also known as LDL Cholesterol.
 However, the liver processes bad cholesterol by using a special kind of protein called LDL receptors, present in the surface of the liver cells.

-Elevated LDL Levels are associated with a wide variety of conditions which impair health and impact longevity.
+Elevated LDL levels are associated with a wide variety of conditions that impair health and impact longevity.

 High Levels of Cholesterol and Its Effects